best-surrogacy-agencies-in-denver colorado

 Physician’s Surrogacy, the nation’s only OB/GYN-managed surrogacy agency, matches and supports Colorado families through a physician-designed screening protocol and a Flat-Rate Surrogacy program that eliminates the hidden-fee model common at other agencies.

-Whether you’re an intended parent weighing your agency options or a woman in Denver, Boulder, or Colorado Springs exploring what it means to become a surrogate, the agency you choose will shape every step of the journey.
+For an intended parent weighing agency options — or a woman in Denver, Boulder, or Colorado Springs exploring what it takes to become a surrogate — the agency you choose will shape every step of the journey.

 Key Takeaways